tfohlmeister/homebridge-selve/README.md

 # Selve Roller Shutter Accessory
 Exposes up to 64 roller shutters using a Selve USB-RF module paired with Selve Commeo receivers.

+## !!!
+Depcrecated !!!
+Since I moved on to [HomeAssistant](https://home-assistant.io) I am no longer using this plugin myself and thus deprecating it.
+Feel free to fork it if you wish.
+I will leave the repo and npm package available so unless there is a breaking change in the future, this plugin should keep on working as it has been.

 ## Setup
 1. Pair roller shutters and USB-RF Gateway using the official Selve tools